siderolabs/talos/docs/osctl/osctl_gen_keypair.md

 ### Options

 ```
-      --ca string   path to the PEM encoded CERTIFICATE
   -h, --help                  help for keypair
       --ip string             generate the certificate for this IP address
+      --organization string   X.509 distinguished name for the Organization
 ```

 ### Options inherited from parent commands